Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 List tags <li></li> These tags are used to define a list that is ordered (<ol>) or unordered (<ul>

 HTML Quotes
-<cite>, <q> and <blockqoute>, These quotes are usually used in articles most of the times. <cite> is use to reference a source's qoute.
+<cite>, <q> and <blockqoute>, These quotes are usually used in articles most of the times. <cite> is use to reference a source's qoute. defines the title of a creative work (e.g. a book, a poem, a song, a movie, a painting, a sculpture, etc.).
+Specifies the source of the quotation.
+The text in the <cite> element usually renders in italic.
 <q> is commonly used to determine inline quotes and can be indicated by quotation marks in the browser.
-<blockqoute> indicates that the text is no longer qouted from another source.
+<blockqoute> Defines a section that is quoted from another source

 Date Element
-<time> this element help us deals with both date and time in this tag it will show the users what you actually wrote between these tags.
+<time>  tag defines a specific time (or datetime).
 It allows us to write dates in a ways tha can be understood by people.
 There is also an attribute used which is datetime, which has a specific format like 2024-01-30 that tells the computer the exact date. e.g you can write January 30th between the <time> tags but we actually use (datetime) attricute like this <time datetime="2024-01-30">January 30, 2024</time >, This si what understoond by the computer.
+It Represent a machine-readable format of the <time> element

 HTML superscripts, subscripts and small text superscript tag <sup></sup> these are used for text that should be displayed above the normal text line, often for things like maths exponents